Hello and welcome to The Chinese Cinema Blog!

 And that’s without discussing it means to be Chinese, or a Chinese cinema.
-With thousands of years of history, a thousands of kilometres of territory, the people who now inhabit what we call China have spread throughout the world.
+With thousands of years of history, and thousands of kilometres of territory, the people who now inhabit what we call China have spread throughout the world.

 The most well-known cinemas that are defined under the bracket of Chinese cinema come from mainland China, Hong Kong and Taiwan.
 Perhaps you’ve heard of all three, or perhaps not.
 Perhaps you think they’re all China, perhaps not.
-Regardless, because of history and geography, Cinema in all of these places developed on very distinct paths.
+Regardless, because of history and geography, cinema in all of these places developed on very distinct paths.

 But, Chinese cinema has grown beyond even beyond these locations.
-Besides the Chinese diaspora in South East Asia (Malaysia, Singapore etc.), there is also large scale Chinese investment into Hollywood productions.
+Besides the Chinese diaspora in South East Asia (Malaysia, Singapore etc.), there is also large-scale Chinese investment into Hollywood productions.
 Many of your favourite big-budget superhero films are now partially financed by Chinese studios.